Pricing & fees

 VAT on service fees

-In the EU, Airbnb charges 25% VAT on its service fees.
-This is VAT on Airbnb's fee β€” not on your accommodation.
+In the EU, Airbnb charges VAT on its service fees — typically 20–25% depending on the member state.
+This is VAT on Airbnb's fee — not on your accommodation.
 It doesn't appear on your payout statement because it's already baked into the percentage.

-What this means in practice: the effective host fee under split-fee isn't 3% β€” it's closer to 3.75% once VAT is factored in.
-Under host-only, the ~15% headline can push past 16%.
+What this means in practice: the effective host fee under split-fee is higher than 3% once VAT is factored in.
+Under host-only, the ~15% headline similarly rises.
+Exact amounts depend on your country's VAT rate.

 If you're operating in an EU country and want exact numbers for your nightly rate, run them through the Airbnb fee calculator with the VAT toggle on.